Login

 • Type 5: Protection from airborne dry particles for a finite period.

-• Type 6: Protection from a “light spray” of chemicals.
+• Type 6: Protection from a “light spray” of various chemicals.

 Complete Protection Requires the Right PPE and the Best Safety Solutions

-However, providing teams with the proper protective gear is only a partial solution.
-To protect your workers entirely, you need a risk management product that helps you find hazards and prevent accidents before they happen, allowing you to rely less on garments and equipment.
+However, providing teams with the proper chemical protective clothing is only a partial solution.
+To keep your workers safe, use a risk management tool to identify and prevent accidents.
+This way, you can rely less on protective clothing and gear.
 Consider working with us to configure a tailored solution for your safety needs.

 Contact us today to learn more.